What is ANobAG?

 Accurity obtains offers from a selection of respected accident insurers, and processes any claims you may need to make.

-If the employee is an EU/EFTA citizen they are required to subscribe to a Professional Pension scheme.
-For all other employees on the ANobAG scheme Swiss professional pension is optional.
+If the employer is in the EU/EFTA then the employee is required to subscribe to a Swiss Professional Pension scheme.
+For all other employers Swiss professional pension is optional.
 There is a minimum legal scheme and various add on schemes that are all deductible against Swiss income tax.

 There are many companies offering such pensions, with varying financial characteristics.
-However many companies shy away from ANobAG contracts.
+However some companies shy away from ANobAG contracts.
 When you select Accurity to manage your ANobAG scheme on your behalf we will provide advice on such schemes and obtain offers for you according to your wishes.
 For more details please see our Swiss Pension FAQ

 Anyone under the ANobAG scheme declares their AHV insured income, less the employee premiums for all insurances and pensions in their Swiss tax return, and pays tax on the result.

 Accurity will provide you with an annual Swiss salary certificate listing the above income and costs for your Swiss tax return.
 Foreigners do not pay tax at source under the ANobAG scheme.

 The employer pays you your gross salary each month or at intervals declared declared in your employment contract.
 You pay all the premiums and costs listed in this FAQ out of this money.

 Yes, if you receive a salary in a foreign currency Accurity will make the entire calculation in that currency and only exchange to CHF when required for paying the premiums, to minimise exchange costs.